Duet3D/DuetSoftwareFramework/src/DuetPiManagementPlugin/README.md

 In addition it comes with the following limitations:

 - `M586 P2 R` cannot be used to set the Telnet port.
 If this is required, the file `/etc/inetd.conf` must be manually edited (change `telnet` to a port of your choice).
-- `M587` does not save the IP address configuration per SSID.
+- Unless NetworkManager is used (Debian Bookworm or newer), `M587` does not save the IP address configuration per SSID.
 Once set, the configuration is used for every available SSID